wappointment/wappointment/readme.txt

 6. Service Setup.
 Describe the appointment and how you provide it: By Phone, By Skype or At a location.

 == Changelog ==

+= 1.9.0 - 2020-10-26 =
+* Added precision mode on Weekly Availability, you can now set your weekly schedule each 10min, 15min, 20min, 30min
+* Added display preferences in Admin Calendar View
+* Pref1: You can now set the starting time and end time showing on screen (e.g.: from 8am til 11pm)
+* Pref2: You can now set the size of the interval for selection
+* mobile booking form is now full screen always for better usability
+* Improved Iphone scheduling form
+* fixed styling issues in booking form distorter button or header compact mode with long service name
+* fixed unkown eastern standard time on calendar sync

 = 1.8.3 - 2020-10-09 =
 * fixed styling issues in booking form